Need Help? 888-298-9489 M-F 8am to 8pm CST

 WiFi Extender

-Function: A WiFi extender, also known as a range extender or repeater, is designed to increase the coverage area of an existing wireless network.
-It captures the existing WiFi signal and retransmits it to extend the network's reach.
+Function: A WiFi extender functions as a range extender or repeater to expand the coverage of an existing wireless network.
+The device picks up the existing WiFi signal to boost network coverage through retransmission.

 Here is an example of an extender: WiFi Extender